fcipriani/jquery.searchit.js/README.md

 Setup options and defaults:
 -----------------

-	// Provide custom text fields where select will be attached, must be a jquery object.
+	// Provide custom text fields where the dropdowns will be attached.
+Must be a jquery object.
-	// If multiple text fields are provided, select objects will be attached to them
+	// If multiple text fields are provided, dropdowns will be attached to them
 	// in the order they are found
 	textFields: null,

 	// Text fields css class
 	textFieldClass: null,

-	// Show the select object as a custom dropdown right under the text fields.
-If it is false,
+	// Hides the dropdowns and show them right under the text fields when something is typed.
-	// the dropdowns won't be touched, typing in the text field will work as quick selection
+	// If false, existing dropdowns won't be touched, and typing in the text field will work
+	// as a quick selection
 	dropDown: true,

 	// The dropdown css class